 Access control, badge systems, and other intrusion prevention and detection systems rarely stop his team from getting where they want in a facility and doing what they would need to do to compromise its network.

 Roger Johnston, PhD, founder and CEO of Right Brain Sekurity, holds a similar view of device vulnerability.
-As the former head of the vulnerability assessment team at Argonne National Laboratory, he has conducted vulnerability assessments on more than 1,000 physical security and nuclear safeguard devices, systems, and programs, and it’s his opinion that all security technologies and devices can be defeated—usually “fairly easily.”
+As the former head of the vulnerability assessment team at Argonne National Laboratory, he has conducted vulnerability assessments on more than a thousand physical security and nuclear safeguard devices, systems, and programs.
+It’s his opinion that all security technologies and devices can be defeated—usually “fairly easily.”

 “Then [the security device] will sit on loading docks, and then sit again, sometimes for months, somewhere at the end user, and only then is it installed,” said Johnston.
 “But no one knows what the interior is supposed to look like, and manufacturers don’t supply pictures, so it’s impossible to tell signs of tampering.”
 A skilled adversary can install a man-in-the-middle (MiM) attack or compromise a device in some other way with just a few minutes of access, he noted.

 Additionally, security product design often facilitates tampering by using housing that is thicker than necessary in order to make servicing devices easier.
 “So there is all kinds of physical room inside it for someone to put in a device to capture data and conduct MiM attacks.
 And end users don’t usually go around and check for alien material inside their security devices, so you have successful attacks,” said Johnston.